cedric-kiama-wachira/Software-Engineering/README.md

 Fixed it moving to add other components to my Kubernetes cluster.

 Starting with the Kubernetes Dashboard, then rook-ceph for storage.
+Rook-Ceph Setup DOne will activate the rest of its components tomorrow.